Quit India Movement: Factors contributing to the movement's launch

-The Cripps' Mission of March (1942) and its failure also played an important role in Gandhi's call for The Quit India Movement.
+Cripps' mission of March 1942 and its failure also played an important role in Gandhi's call for The Quit India Movement.
 In order to end the deadlock on 22 March 1942, the British government sent Sir Stafford Cripps to talk terms with the Indian political parties and secure their support in Britain's war efforts.
 A draft declaration of the British Government was presented, which included terms like the establishment of Dominion, the establishment of a Constituent Assembly, and right of the provinces to make separate constitutions.
-However, these were to be only after the cessation of the Second World War.
+However, these were to be only implemented after the cessation of the World War II.
 According to Congress, this declaration offered India an only promise that was to be fulfilled in the future.
 Commenting on this Gandhi said, "It is a post-dated cheque on a crashing bank."
 Other factors that contributed were the threat of Japanese invasion of India and the realisation of the national leaders of the incapacity of the British to defend India.